SqueakySquared/SqueakysItemMultiplier/README.md

 - Scrap item redemptions are intentionally excluded from multiplication to preserve intended game mechanics - looking into making this an option as well
 - World-unique items (such as artifact keys) are not multiplied to maintain progression balance

-## Changelog

-### v1.0.0
-- Works with Risk of Rain 2: Alloyed Collective
-- Configurable filtering for lunar and void items

 ## Source Code